-If the building burns down or collapses when a disaster happens, you can blow your supply cache a kiss goodbye.
-Imagine, all your hard work disappearing beneath rubble and wreckage.
+If the building burns down or collapses when disaster strikes, you can blow your supply cache a kiss goodbye.
+Imagine all your hard work disappearing beneath rubble and wreckage.

 Of course, hiding your survival cache 2 feet underground would be the best thing, but it isn’t the only choice.
-You can get creative and hide your caches in abandoned wells, hollow stumps, and even in gutted out and non-functional appliances.
+You can get creative and hide your caches in abandoned wells, hollow stumps, and even gutted-out and non-functional appliances.

 The key to a good hiding place is making sure they have the following characteristics:

 Away from the public, away from prying eyes and hands, and invisible to the naked eyes.
 You want it to feel like your cache’s location doesn’t exist.

 The last thing you’d want is a large group stumbling across your cache.
 It’s best to go for remote locations or places only known to you.

 Accessible to you—and above all—available during a crisis.
 Make sure it’s located near your bug out route or along that path of travel.